abbasovnadir/abbasovnadir/README.md

 ### 👨‍💻 About Me

-- 💼 Backend-focused developer with hands-on experience in:
+- 💼 Backend developer with practical experience building APIs and web apps using:
   - ASP.NET Core Web API & MVC
   - MAUI Blazor Hybrid applications
   - Windows Services
-  - Clean architecture and SOLID principles

-- 💻 Comfortable with frontend basics, including JavaScript and jQuery
+- 💻 Comfortable with frontend basics including JavaScript and jQuery
-- 🤖 I build connected IoT systems using ESP32, Arduino, and MQTT
+- 🤖 Experienced in developing IoT solutions using ESP32, Arduino, and MQTT
-- 🚀 Experienced in deploying .NET apps to IIS (local/remote) with MSSQL configuration
+- 🚀 Skilled in deploying .NET applications to IIS (local/remote) with MSSQL
-- 🧠 I enjoy learning new technologies and solving real-world problems
+- 🧠 Passionate about learning new technologies and solving real-world problems
 - 📍 Based in Baku, Azerbaijan

 ---